Coopersale: Coopersale House

 William (Eyre) Archer (4 June 1677 – 30 June 1739) of Coopersale was Tory MP for Berkshire from 1734 to 1739.
 In 1706 Archer, son to William Eyre of Holme Hall, Derbyshire, took the name of 'Archer' after he succeeded to the Coopersale House and Welford Park, Berkshire estates of John Archer (died 1706), following his marriage to John Archer's niece Eleanor Wrottesley, daughter to Sir Walter Wrottesley, 3rd Baronet.

 Governance

 Coopersale is in the Epping Hemnall ward of Epping Forest District.
 It is represented in parliament as part of the Epping Forest constituency.
-The sitting MP for the constituency (since 1997) is Eleanor Laing.
+The sitting MP for the constituency (since 2024) is Neil Hudson.

 Geography

 Coopersale is centred on the north-south conjoined roads of Coopersale Common Road and Houblons Hill, and is 1,000 yd east from the market town of Epping, separated by forest land.
 The M11 motorway runs 700 yd to the east, with Junction 7 for Harlow lying 2 miles to the north.
 The village is essentially a linear settlement of 1,200 yd, with 19th-century and modern sideways expansion of residential and commercial properties at the north.

 South from Coopersale are the Epping parish hamlets of Coopersale Street, conjoined, and Fiddlers Hamlet at 1,500 yd.